gl-inet/docs-astrowarp/docs/tutorials/how_to_implement_remote_desktop_on_a_pc.md

 ## Find the Username

-Fellow the guide below to find the username for remote connection:
+Follow the guide below to find the username for remote connection:

 1. Press the Windows key + I to open the Settings app.
 2. Click on "Accounts".